NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v53.
+Test for gluon jets.
+Activate branch Jet_btagPNetQvG (NanoAODv12).
+Add new directory for MPF/DB calculations for dijet.
+//      Add the requirement if (Jet_btagPNetQvG[j] < working_point.
+Working points: 0.16 (tight gluons), 0.33 (medium), 0.55 (loose gluons).
+//      To do after: unclustered energy and extra activity should be looked at.
+// v52.
+Added the jet veto for BPix to prompt 24.
+It could be included in Jet_jetveto[i] or not.
+Set false for next versions.
 // v51.
 Added a single luminosity directory instead of directories per trigger.
 Added triggers from DijetCombine.C for incl to apply before
 //      fill the hist.
 Binnig vector double instead of int.
 //      378981_380470 Golden JSON file used